 Failure to respond to customer complaints*****

 *Excessive trading is also known as churning.
-The best way to determine if an account is being churned is to compare the level of trading to the customer’s investment objective.
-For example, if the investment objective is conservative (safe) but a significant number of trades are taking place, it’s likely churning.
+One way to spot churning is to compare the amount of trading to the customer’s investment objective.
+For example, if the objective is conservative (safety-focused) but the account has frequent trading, churning may be occurring.

 **Margin agreements must be signed and submitted promptly after the first margin trade.

-***Broker-dealers must segregate fully-paid (non-margin) securities, meaning they must be kept separate from the assets of the broker-dealer.
+***Broker-dealers must segregate fully-paid (non-margin) securities, meaning they must be kept separate from the broker-dealer’s own assets.

-****A broker-dealer taking part in a public offering of a new issue (e.g. an initial public offering) must offer those securities to the general public.
-They may not “hold back” the securities by keeping them in inventory or give them to employees.
+****A broker-dealer participating in a public offering of a new issue (e.g., an initial public offering) must offer those securities to the general public.
+The firm may not “hold back” the securities by keeping them in inventory or allocating them to employees.

-*****A complaint is only required to be responded to if provided to the broker-dealer in writing (this includes electronic submissions).
-Agents must bring any received complaints to their supervisor (a.k.a. principal), who will then help them resolve the issue.
+*****A complaint must be responded to only if the broker-dealer receives it in writing (including electronic submissions).
+Agents must forward any complaints they receive to their supervisor (principal), who will help resolve the issue.
 Regardless of the outcome, the broker-dealer must respond to the customer’s complaint.

 Borrowing from or lending to customers*